Dr. Bryan Chapell

 Director of Youth Ministries

 In 2009, John married Beth, who is a licensed clinical professional counselor at John R. Day Christian Psychological Associates.
-They have two young boys, Joel and Micah, and a little girl named Lucy.
-They love being parents and experiencing the joys and craziness of having three little kids who keep them on their toes.
+They love experiencing the joy of having three little kids who bring constant joy and life to any situation.
 They love spending time outside, going for bike rides, and exploring nature.

 Since his teens, John has striven to live a Proverbs 3:5-6 life: “Trust in the LORD with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.”